Rsantct/pAudio/README.md

 A PC based advanced preamplifier.

-This is a system-wide audio control for a MacOS or Linux PC, so that you can EQ and control all the audio sent to your DAC, Audio Interface, or Phones.
+This is a system-wide audio control for a MacOS or Linux PC, so that you can EQ and control all the audio sent to your DAC, Audio Interface, or Headphones.

 Some features: